Boilerr/Coffee-Table-REST/Git.md

 $ git merge --no-ff release-1.2 # Release branch is merged into master Merge made by recursive.
 (Summary of changes)
-$ git tag -a 1.2 # The release is now done, and tagged for future reference.
+$ git tag -a 1.2 # The release is now done, and tagged for future reference
+$ git push origin 1.2 # Push new tag to origin
 ```

 To keep the changes made in the release branch, we need to merge those back into develop, though.
 In Git: